perforce/p4prometheus/INSTALL.md

 # Alerting

-Done via alertmanager.
-Optional component
+Done via `alertmanager`.
+Optional component.

 Setup is very similar to the above.